nextstrain/fauna/README.md

 To install Chateau Web UI and Rethinkdb, from the base directory of `nextstrain-db/`, run:

     sudo npm install -g

-## db

-The nextstrain db stores viral sequences and serological data for (currently) influenza and Zika viruses.

-### vdb

-The [virus database (vdb)](vdb/) is used to store viral information in an organized schema.
-This allows easy storage and querying of viruses which can be downloaded in formatted fasta or json files.

-### tdb

-The [titer database (tdb)](tdb/) is used to store titer measurements in an organized schema.
-This allows easy storage and downloading of all measurements in the database.

 ## Chateau